Codecademy/docs/content/css/concepts/typography/terms/font-size/font-size.md

 ---
 Title: "font-size"
 Description: "To set text size either to big or small.
-Font size values can be in many different units like absolute lengths and relative lengths."
+Font size values can be in different units like absolute lengths and relative lengths."
 Subjects:
   - "Web Development"
   - "Web Design"